OS X Yosemite How to Restore MAC to factory settings

 • Follow the onscreen instructions to reinstall macOS.

-• When the installation is finished, your Mac will restart and you’ll see the Welcome screen.
+• When the installation is finished, your Mac will restart, and you’ll see the Welcome screen.

 Seeking clarification for installing OS X Yosemite